Edy1988/BankTechTestKotlin/README.md

 So I can use my account,
 I can withdraw money.

 As a user,
+I can track all transactions.

+As a user,
 So I can keep track of my funds,
 I can view statement in this format: